-Clinical mental health counselors who deliver clinical services complywithstatestatutesand regulations governing the practice of clinical mental health counseling.
+Clinical mental health counselors who deliver clinical services comply with state statutes and regulations governing the practice of clinical mental health counseling.
 Clinical mental health counselors adhere to all state laws governing the practice of clinical mental health counseling.
-In addition, they adhere to all administrativerules, ethical standards, and other requirements of state clinical mental health counseling or other regulatory boards.
+In addition, they adhere to all administrative rules, ethical standards, and other requirements of state clinical mental health counseling or other regulatory boards.
 Counselors obtain competent legal advice concerning compliance with all relevant statutes and regulations.
-Where state laws lack governing the practice of counseling, counselors strictly adhere to the national and ethical standards for the clinical practice of mental health counseling and obtain competent legal advice concerning compliance with these standards.
+Where state laws lack governing the practice of counseling, counselors strictly adhere to the national standards of care and ethics codes for the clinical practice of mental health counseling and obtain competent legal advice concerning compliance with these standards.

 Clinical mental health counselors who deliver clinical services comply with the codes of ethics specific to the practice of clinical mental health counseling.
-The AMHCA Code of Ethics outline behavior which must be adhered to regarding commitment to clients; counselor-client relationship; counselor responsibility and integrity; assessment and diagnosis; recordkeeping, fee arrangements and bartering; consultant and advocate roles; commitment to other professionals; commitment to students, supervisees and employee relationships.
+The AMHCA Code of Ethics outline behavior which must be adhered to regarding commitment to clients; counselor-client relationship; counselor responsibility and integrity; assessment and diagnosis; recordkeeping, fee arrangements and bartering; consultant and advocate roles;